maxvassal/jekyll-base/_posts/2017-01-07-First-day-live.markdown

 ---

 Saturday, July the 2nd was the first day of this website.
 Didn't give a shite about anything and got ranked platinium at 2700 despite what I was expecting.
-Also I went out for a drink with my aunt, uncle and their Italian cousin.
-Was nice and had a few drinks.
 Quiet a good day after all.

 [jekyll]:      http://jekyllrb.com